 A sink P-trap is not only the most common trap, but it is also the easiest to install or replace.
 Installing a new P-trap is an easy way to replace your drain if it is leaking, clogged, or just old and unsightly.

-For professional P-trap services in Orange County, including P-trap repair and replacement, contact Power Pro Plumbing Heating & Air at (800) 260-7187 today!
+For professional P-trap services in Long Beach, including P-trap repair and replacement, contact Power Pro Plumbing Heating & Air at (800) 260-7187 today!

 What You Need to Replace a P-Trap